Device Compliance - Windows

 3. Your browser will attempt to download Windows Update Assistant app.
 Open/run this file, or save it in your Downloads folder and then open it once it is downloaded.

-4. When asked Do you want to allow this app to make changes to your device? click on Yes.
+4. When asked Do you want to allow this app to make changes to your device?
+Click Yes.

 Virus and Threat Protection

-Windows 10 includes Windows Security module, which provides settings for the virus, malware and spyware protection.
+Windows 10 includes Windows Security module, which provides virus, malware and spyware protection settings.

 Cortex XDR must be installed on every university device.
-When installed, it takes over the real-time protection function form Microsoft Defender Antivirus.
+When installed, it takes over the real-time protection function from Microsoft Defender Antivirus.

 Uploaded Image (Thumbnail)